 But what does this “communication”, called quorum sensing, look like?

 Some types of bacteria produce signal molecules which diffuse into adjacent bacterial cells of the same strain – if the density of signal molecules and bacteria reaches a certain threshold.
 In the bacterial cell, those signal molecules induce the expression of specific genes.
 In ETEC for example, specific pathogenic factors are produced: attachment factors and toxins.
 These attachment factors allow ETEC to stick to piglets’ intestinal cells.
 The produced enterotoxins may lead to discharge of electrolytes, which can result in massive water loss into the intestinal lumen.
 Diarrhea outbreak in the piglet may start and the animals literally “dry out”.
-Mortality in untreated piglets may increase rapidly.

 Since the piglet’s immune system is not fully matured at this time, it may need additional support for maintaing gut resilience during the challenging post-weaning period.